Should I Apply Lime, Seed or Fertilizer to My Lawn First?

 As a result, many people prefer purchasing lime in pellet form.
 These pellets are easy to spread evenly across the ground.
 As they dissolve, they perform the same function as lime powder, breaking down into the soil.
 These pellets are specifically designed to effectively release lime quickly and evenly over time.
 Lime also varies in concentration to ensure the neutralizing value of the lime you purchase is at least 80%.

-Should You Apply Lime or Fertilizer First?
+Should I Apply Lime or Fertilizer First?

 The pH balance of your soil will largely dictate which of the two products you apply first.
 Keep in mind the goals of each growth supplement.
 Fertilizer is added to the soil to increase the nutrients available to plants, and lime is added to the soil to decrease acidity and make the nutrients easier and more accessible for plants to absorb.
 It’s crucial to take acidity into account when deciding between lime vs. fertilizer.